luxacreative/an-undreclocking-magisk-module/README.md

+⚠️⚠️⚠️⚠️⚠️⚠️ I DONT GIVE A F@CK IF YOU BRICK YOUR DEVICE ⚠️⚠️⚠️⚠️⚠️⚠️

 I'm on## Disclaimer

 Your warranty is now void.
 We're not responsible for bricked devices, dead SD cards,
 thermonuclear war, or you getting fired because the alarm app failed.

-Please do some research if you have any concerns about features included in this module
+⚠️⚠️⚠️Please do some research if you have any concerns about features included in this module
 before flashing it!
 YOU are choosing to make these modifications, and if
-you point the finger at us for messing up your device, we will laugh at you.
+you point the finger at us for messing up your device, we will laugh at you⚠️⚠️⚠️.

 ---